doany1/Hashly/Part1/Guide.md

 ## The Tools You’ll Need
 - An AWS EC2 free tier instance (Ubuntu)
-- Basic terminal fluency (or a willingness to pretend)
-- A keyboard

 ---

 ## Step 1: Connect to Your EC2 Instance